-In the event that a problematic situation arises between a supervisor and a trainee, the following steps should be taken (in the sequential order provided below):
+In the event that a problematic situation arises between a supervisor and a trainee, the following steps should be taken (in the sequential order provided below).
+NOTE: These steps are meant as a guide for negotiating trainee and supervisor concerns unrelated to trainee performance.
+If difficulties are not satisfactorily resolved by these means, the trainee may choose to initiate a formal grievance (see Grievance Policy)